Skip to main content

 Are You Raising a Perfectionist?

-How to avoid the perils and pitfalls of intrusive parenting
+Strategies from a parenting scholar on how to avoid the pitfalls of intrusive parenting

 Science says that pushing our kids too far can increase their quest for perfection and, ultimately, the development of a self-critical attitude.
 In one study, researchers wanted to understand how maladaptive perfectionism developed in children.
 They assessed preschoolers over a five-year period to analyze how parenting influenced their perfectionist behavior.
 The children were first assessed when they were 7 years old, and then when they were 8, 9 and 11.
 The parent most familiar with the child also participated in the study.